DropSnorz/OwlPlug/README.md

 ## Plugins

 OwlPlug is compatible with your previously installed plugins as they are all in a specific root directory, for example `C:/foo/AudioPlugins`.
-It means that you can still organize your plugins with a file explorer or with your favorite DAW.
+It means that you can still organize your plugins as you want with a file explorer or with your favorite DAW.
 OwlPlug can discover VST2 and VST3 Plugins.

 ## Repositories